future-proof-iot/RIOT-rs/examples/embassy-net-udp/README.md

 With the device USB cable connected, a USB ethernet device should pop up.
 RIOT-rs will reply to ping requests on 10.42.0.61.

+Look [here](../README.md#networking) or more information about network configuration.